pranaygarg/Link-Load/README.md

 # Link-Load
-Linker and Loader in C
+Loader Simulation in C.
+This program simulates loading of SIC/XE assembly code into the memory my genearting pseudo real memory addresses.